Ghostnoteapp/document-detection-scripts/README.md

 # ghostnote-community-scripts
 These scripts are public domain, donated by me to the Ghostnote community.
 Feel free to contribute and submit pull requests!

+For more on the app got to http://www.ghostnoteapp.com

 How to use:

 You can use the scripts in any way you want.
 If you want to use